 You'll be paddling tandem sit-inside kayaks for their roominess and stability.
 No swimming on this tour.

-The walk is approximately 2-5 minutes depending at which pier you are docked.
-The address is 420 Water Street.
-Our guide will be present 15 minutes before all departures holding a RED sign that says "KETCHIKAN KAYAK CO."
+The walk is about 2-5 minutes depending at which pier you are docked.
+The address is 425 Water Street.
+Driver will be present 15 minutes before all departures holding a RED sign that says "KETCHIKAN KAYAK CO."

-After disembarking your cruise ship, please proceed to the brick building "The Mill at Ward Cove."
-Proceed through the building to the right.
-Tour vendors will be greeting guests for excursions in the corner near the restrooms and the large overhead door.
-Look for your guide with a RED sign that reads "KETCHIKAN KAYAK CO."
+After leaving your cruise ship, proceed to the brick building "The Mill at Ward Cove."
+Proceed through the building to the right, to the corner near the restrooms and the large overhead door.
+Look for our driver with RED sign reading "KETCHIKAN KAYAK CO."
+15 minutes AFTER the departure time.

-The MIll at Ward Cove is halfway between downtown Ketchikan and our Tour, this means departures from Ward Cove will be leaving 15 minutes after the scheduled tour departure time and guests returning to Ward Cove will be back about 15 minutes early.
+Guests returning to Ward Cove will be back about 15 minutes early.
 For example, if you schedule a tour from 8:00am to noon, your tour will operate from 8:15 to 11:45.am.
-Please look for us at the scheduled departure time though so that we can ensure everyone is ready to go when our van arrives.

-If you are docking at Ward Cove but would prefer to meet for a downtown departure or if you would prefer to be dropped off downtown after the excursion this may be possible but you will need to contact the Ketchikan Kayak Co. prior to your arrival date to arrange the change.
+If you are docking at Ward Cove but want to meet for a downtown departure (e.g. your ship docks at 7:00am and you want to see downtown Ketchikan before meeting us for an 11:00am tour) or if you want to be dropped off downtown after the tour, this may be possible but you will need to contact the Ketchikan Kayak Co. prior to your tour time.

-Otherwise all guests docking at Ward Cove will be expected to be picked up at Ward Cove.
+Otherwise, all guests docking at Ward Cove will be picked up at Ward Cove.

-*Remember to turn off airplane mode when you pull into port to aid in communication should there be any delays or should any issues arise the day of your excursion.
+*Remember to turn off airplane mode when you pull into port, so we can communicate the day of your trip.

 Ketchikan, known as Alaska's First City, is a vibrant port town located in the southeastern part of Alaska.
 It is renowned for its lush rainforests, abundant wildlife, and rich Native American heritage, making it a unique and appealing destination for nature lovers and cultural enthusiasts alike.